hachther/mesomb-for-woocommerce/readme.txt

 Cameroon and Niger for the moment.

-= Wich operations supported by MeSomb? =
+= Which operators supported by MeSomb? =

 Orange Money and Mobile Money for the Cameroon and Airtel Money for the Niger